 There’s definitely a magic formula for tying a bow tie and it takes some practice.
 But if you follow the steps carefully, you’ll be a pro in no time, and once you learn how to do it, it's like riding a bicycle; you'll never forget.

 Many ‘how to tie a bow tie’ guides miss out or gloss over one very a crucial step in the tying process.
 So, if you’ve been beating yourself up because you just can’t get it, it’s almost certainly not your fault.
 Try our step-by-step ‘How to Tie a Bow Tie’ guide which we absolutely guarantee will get you tying your bow tie like an expert in no time.

 Bow ties have a long and storied history dating back to the 17th century.
 Both bow ties and traditional neckties originate from a piece of neckwear known as a Cravat, which was popular during that era.
-The first modern bow ties appeared around the 1830s and became popularized by the end of the 1860's thanks to the inclusion of them in the wardrobes of prominent men, such as Abraham Lincoln.
+The first modern bow ties appeared around the 1830s and became popularised by the end of the 1860's thanks to the inclusion of them in the wardrobes of prominent men, such as Abraham Lincoln.
 These days, bow ties are most commonly worn by people with a sense of classic, timeless style, who aren't afraid to stray from the pack and play by their own rules.

 The list of distinguished gentlemen (and ladies) known to have appreciated a fine bow tie is long, reading like a who's who of high society through the ages.
 These are just a few of the people who have contributed to the popularity of the bow tie:

 Those who dare to be bold and pay homage to the timeless bow tie are indeed in good company!